elijah-potter/generative-art/README.md

 ## Installation

-There are getting the binary.
+There are two ways of getting the binary.
 You can either download from the [releases page,](https://github.com/chilipepperhott/generative-art/releases) or, if you have `cargo` installed, you can run:

 ```bash
 cargo install --git https://github.com/chilipepperhott/generative-art generative-art